Wednesday, January 31, 2024

 Van Morrison - "I Wanna Roo You (Scottish Derivative)"

 A country waltz, as in a true waltz (the wife and I taught a couple how to waltz for their wedding to this).
-Morrison, like Counting Crows, was always a rootsy artist, but until his pure country& western genre exercise Pay The Devil in 2006 hadn't recorded a full-fledged country album.
+Morrison, like Counting Crows, was always a rootsy artist, but until his pure country & western genre exercise Pay The Devil in 2006 hadn't recorded a full-fledged country album.
 Pay The Devil is pure pastiche, but the one truly great roots-and-almost-country album in his discography is Tupelo Honey.
 Pedal steel runs through the majority of the tracks, until recently I hadn't realized that even the r'n'b-inspired "Wild Night" has some of it.
 The album's themes and imagery are rural, reflecting Van's country retreat to Woodstock with wife Janet Planet and their infant son.
 Van's country dream wouldn't last, but for one fantastic album, it was glorious.

 Candi Staton - "Jolene"

-Coling at the tail end of her tenure at Fame, where the queen of Southern soul did her best work, this Dolly Parton cover was left in the can and thus without the customary orchestration, making the track better by substraction.
+Coming at the tail end of her tenure at Fame, where the queen of Southern soul did her best work, this Dolly Parton cover was left in the can and thus without the customary orchestration, making the track better by substraction.
 Riding an atmospheric, almost eerie loping rhythm, the relatively bare bones production underscores Staton's pleas not to take her man perfectly.

 Metallica - "Mama Said"